St. Mary's Orthodox Cathedral, Arthat: Tippu Sultan's invasion and destruction

 In 1789 Tippu Sultan attacked and arsoned this church.
 It is said in folklores that Tippu's army killed a priest in the Altar room of this church and the blood spilled over there.
 Since it was considered impure, some part of the Altar was cut and removed.
 Hence this church was also called as Vetti muricha pally (ml:വെട്ടി മുറിച്ച പള്ളി) or cut altar church.
 Even now the Altar of this church remain distinct from other churches.

 The Coral Missionary Magazine of 1876 gives an account of the Arthat church in Kunnamkulam.

 Relations with the Anglican Mission

 In 1800 Francis Buchanan visited this church and met Pulikkottil Ittoop Ramban, (Pulikkottil Joseph Mar Dionysious I also known as Dionysius II).

 In 1806 the Arthat Padiyola (resolution) declared to break all the chains of Rome, Babil & Antioch.

-In 1808 Claudius Buchanan & Colin Macaulay made a visit and awarded a large gold medal to this principal church in the name of all Syrian Jacobite churches in Malabar.
+In 1808 Claudius Buchanan & Colin Macaulay made a visit and awarded a large gold medal to this principal church in the name of all Syrian churches in Malabar.

 This church has the largest cemetery(1 hectare) of all churches in Kerala.
 The present cemetery wall was built with the initiative of Geevarghese Mar Gregorios of Malankara.